 I thought this would be something fun to either pass out to co-workers or take to a child’s classroom party.

 Basically, you fill up a plastic glove with popcorn.
 The candy corn that you placed in the finger slots looks like a fingernail.
 You can even add a crafty little spider ring to give it a scary touch.Take a look at this Halloween decor

 This is another really cute idea to use for a child’s classroom party.
 You just wrap the juice boxes in white tape.

 This planter had me in mind when it was created.
 This is my favorite part about Halloween.
-I love all of the pumpkins and all of the neat ways they can be transformed.
+I love all of the pumpkins and the neat ways they can be transformed.